The newborn phase is the make it or break it phase of breastfeeding.

 I had no idea that pumping would be so important to my breastfeeding journey.

 Pumping to Relieve Engorgement

-Engorgement is common when your breast milk comes in because some babies aren’t able to remove milk fast or well enough.
+Engorgement is common when your breast milk comes in because many newborns aren’t able to remove milk fast or well enough.

 Once your breasts become engorged, your baby isn’t able to latch (your nipples get very hard).